HoangHN11/NguyenHuyHoang-SE185092-AWSFCJ/content/6-Self-evaluation/_index.md

 During my internship at AMAZON WEB SERVICES VIETNAM COMPANY LIMITED from 08-09-2025 to 08-12-2025, I was given a valuable opportunity to apply theoretical knowledge to real-world professional tasks and gain practical working experience.

-Throughout this internship, I took part in a web development project aimed at building an online jewelry store.
-My main responsibilities included designing essential features, developing backend functions, and improving the user interface.
-Through this project, I significantly improved my web programming skills, had my first exposure to the C# programming language, enhanced my English communication ability, and strengthened my teamwork and interpersonal skills.
+During my internship, I had the opportunity to participate in a project to develop an online jewelry e-commerce website.
+My main responsibilities focused on frontend development using React, including designing basic user interface features, improving user experience, and enhancing the overall visual appearance of the website.
+Through this project, I significantly improved my web programming skills, strengthened my knowledge of React, enhanced my English proficiency, and developed essential teamwork and professional communication skills.

 Regarding work attitude, I always strived to complete assigned tasks with high quality, strictly followed workplace regulations, and actively cooperated with colleagues to maintain a positive and efficient working environment.